-The quintessential bird of the heath and downland seen perched on the gorse, or scrub, even the taller heather clumps.
+If you asked me to choose the quintessential bird of the heath and downland of Purbeck I would have to choose the stonechat (Saxicola torquatus).
+All year round you will see them perched on the gorse, on scrub, even the taller heather clumps.